agapiko/Early_Detection_Of_DIABETIC_RETINOPATHY/README.md

 **Model Evaluation**

 We evaluated the model's performance using learning curves to visualize key metrics such as accuracy, loss, and Quadratic Weighted Kappa score across training epochs.
-The model achieved a validation accuracy of 0.82 and a QWK score of 0.90, indicating a high level of agreement and accuracy.
+The model achieved a test accuracy of 0.82 and a QWK score of 0.90, indicating a high level of agreement and accuracy.
 The early stopping mechanism prevented overfitting, and the model demonstrated good generalization capabilities.

 ---